nanoframework/nanoframework.github.io/content/contributing/developer-guide.md

 We're working on it!
 Stay tuned!
 Raise PR and that will help us finding good recommendations.

 Till then here follows some unsorted tips.
+Neither are a full reference but they give some clue where to look next.

 ## How to call native code from managed code